xolox/vim-easytags/README.md

 The plug-in is intended to work without configuration but can be customized by changing the following options:

+### The `easytags_cmd` option

+The plug-in will try to determine the location where Exuberant Ctags is installed on its own but this might not always work because any given executable named `ctags` in your `$PATH` might not in fact be Exuberant Ctags but some older, more primitive `ctags` implementation which doesn't support the same command-line options and thus breaks the `easytags.vim` plug-in.
+If this is the case you can set the global variable `g:easytags_cmd` to the location where you've installed Exuberant Ctags, e.g.:

+    :let g:easytags_cmd = '/usr/local/bin/ctags'

 ### The `easytags_file` option

 As mentioned above the plug-in will store your tags in `~/.vimtags` on UNIX and